gersterk/Travel-Booking-System-ASP.Net-Core/README.md

 -Can book a vacation.

--Model-View-Controller and N Tier architecture have used to buid.
+-Model-View-Controller and N Tier architecture have been used to buid.
 -